 While mourning my mother’s death, I began stripping the bark off branches and bending these branches into forms.
 These early pieces were allowed to weather, dry, crack, mold and finally fall apart.
-I found myself drawn to natural processes and natural material, using installation as the structure.
+I found myself drawn to natural processes and natural material.

 I aim for layers of meaning in my work, while retaining some of the unique characteristics of the materials I use.
 Ultimately, I am addressing both physical and emotional transformation and using opposing natural phenomenon such as wind, stillness, shadow, and light.
 Underlying it all is a sense of the transitory nature of life.